S172(1) statement

 Helping our customers

-Our Internet of Things (IoT) technology has a vital role to play in helping our customers reduce their carbon emissions.
-We released research showing that new technologies such as 5G and IoT could help the UK reduce its carbon emissions by 4% a year, particularly in the transport, manufacturing and agriculture sectors.
-Examples currently underway in the UK include using IoT monitor erosion on the Dorset coast, keeping tabs on water pipes for leaks, and measuring the impact of climate change on forests.
+Our Internet of Things (‘IoT’) technology has a vital role to play in helping our customers reduce their carbon emissions.
+Our research showed that new technologies such as 5G and IoT could help the UK reduce its carbon emissions by 4% a year, particularly in the transport, manufacturing and agriculture sectors.
+For example, Vodafone has implemented its market-leading IoT technology to help measure and mitigate the impact of rising water temperatures and changing rainfall patterns on Atlantic salmon in Scotland.
+The project is part of the restoration of the River Nith, and its tributaries, to help ensure the preservation of Atlantic salmon and it will initially run for one year.

 Circular economy